zdharma-continuum/zinit/docs/Example-Minimal-Setup.md

    behavior,
  - add `lucid` ice-mod to silence the under-prompt messages.

-The same setup but without using Turbo-mode (i.e. no `wait''` ice):
+The same setup but without using Turbo mode (i.e. no `wait''` ice):

 ```zsh
 zplugin ice blockf